rust-lang/rust/text/0000-io-os-reform.md

 ### `core::io`
 [core::io]: #coreio

+> To be added in a follow-up PR.

 ### The `std::io` facade
 [The std::io facade]: #the-stdio-facade

+> To be added in a follow-up PR.

 ### `std::env`
 [std::env]: #stdenv

+> To be added in a follow-up PR.

 ### `std::fs`
 [std::fs]: #stdfs

+> To be added in a follow-up PR.

 ### `std::net`
 [std::net]: #stdnet

+> To be added in a follow-up PR.

 ### `std::process`
 [std::process]: #stdprocess

+> To be added in a follow-up PR.

 ### `std::os`
 [std::os]: #stdos